-SPEC’s mission is to educate and empower citizens in the Lower Mainland and Georgia Basin to reduce their ecological footprint and build healthy, sustainable cities.
+SPEC's mission is to engage and build capacity within local communities to enable lasting behaviour change towards urban sustainability.
 SPEC promotes policies that lead to more resilient communities and protect our environment for present and future generations.
 As part of these initiatives SPEC works on education and advocacy in the following areas:

 - Food - building a more sustainable and resilient local food system

 - Energy - promoting energy conservation and the use of renewable energy